 Kenya

-WCF provides technical support for a Medical and Job Skills Life Center.
-Support includes curriculum, training and medical services and software.
-WCF sponsors Mobile Medical Teams to serve in remote villages.
+WCF provides technical support only for medical and job skills services.
+This includes curriculum development, training, medical services, and software.
+WCF also sponsors Mobile Medical Teams that serve remote villages.
 Future teams will include Job Skills Training Teams.

 WCF is committed to improving healthcare in Kenya by sponsoring free mobile medical clinics, organizing healthcare seminars, and providing continuing medical education for local professionals.